What is the Open Award Centre (OAC)?

 Find your Local Open Award Centre

 Each state or territory has an Award Unit dedicated to running your Open Award – see list below.
-Please note that in NSW and QLD it is run by the National Award Authority.

 If you wish to discuss doing the Award through an Open Award Centre before registering your interest online please contact your local state or territory office first.